bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 ### Example sidecar JSON document

-Below is an example of the sidecar JSON files for a behavioral dataset with eye-tracking data.
+Below is an example of the sidecar JSON files for a fMRI dataset with eye-tracking data.

 <!-- This block generates a file tree.
 A guide for using macros can be found at